danswartzendruber/avl/README.md

 use self-balancing binary search trees

-This implementation is "intrusive", meaning that the tree node structure must be embedded inside the data structure to be indexed in the tree.
+This implementation is "intrusive", meaning that the tree node structure must be embedded inside the data structure to be indexed in the tree

 This implementation is non-recursive, so it does not suffer from stack overflows